-- 37. Please note the following about the submission of HESES workbooks: - a.
+- a.
 Although it is possible to upload your survey to the portal at any time, your final submission must be uploaded after the census date. - b.
 It is possible to submit the workbook several times, but we will only keep and use the most recently uploaded version. - c.
 In order not to breach data protection regulations, you must not email the HESES workbook.
 Please use the OfS portal.